DataDog/hiring-engineers/answers.md

 Datadog has more than 400 integrations.
 What is an integration?
 See an introduction [here](https://docs.datadoghq.com/getting_started/integrations/).

 ![integrations](integrations.png)

 Datadog integrations span numerous categories.
 You will find what you need.
-Or let us know.
+Or let your account team know.
 We're likely working on it.

 ![int-cats](int-cats.png)